SophieL8/Plastic-degrading-enzymes/README.md

-# Discovering plastic degradation enzymes
+# Computational Approach to Discovering Plastic Degradation Enzymes

 ##### The repository contains scripts with a computational approach used to produce the results and figures.
 All files used in the scripts are available at